twolfson/spritesmith-engine-spec/README.md

 - `image` - Object containing metadata about an image file or buffer
 - `canvas` - Class that handles placing images onto a visual layer and generating an output image

+### Process
+When `spritesmith` is generating a spritesheet, we will perform the following steps:

+1. Process images into metadata (e.g. get size of each image)
+2. Calculate layout based on user preferences (outside of `engine`)
+3. Create canvas to place images on
+4. Place each image on canvas
+5. Export canvas as an image

 ### engine structure
 A spritesmith `engine` returns the following properties on its `module.exports`: